API¶

 - flask_security.auth_token_required(fn)¶

 Decorator that protects endpoints using token authentication.
-The token should be added to the request by the client by using a query string variable with a name equal to the configuration value of SECURITY_TOKEN_AUTHENTICATION_KEY or in a request header named that of the configuration value of SECURITY_TOKEN_AUTHENTICATION_HEADER
+The token should be added to the request by the client by using a query string variable with a name equal to the configuration value of

 Once authenticated, if so configured, CSRF protection will be tested.